emorynlp/Intensionalizing-AMR/README.md

 # Intensionalizing-AMR

 Accompanying code for Williamson et al. (2021).
 Intensionalizing Abstract Meaning Representations: Non-Veridicality and Scope.
-Proceedings of The Joint 15th Linguistic Annotation Workshop and 3rd Designing Meaning Representations Workshop.
+In _Proceedings of The Joint 15th Linguistic Annotation Workshop and 3rd Designing Meaning Representations Workshop_.

 ## Contents